fullcalendar/fullcalendar-examples/vue-typescript/README.md

 # FullCalendar Vue+TypeScript Example Project

-This is a fully-buildable example project for FullCalendar, Vue, and **TypeScript**, leveraging Webpack.
+This is a fully-buildable example project for FullCalendar, Vue, and **TypeScript**, leveraging [Vite](https://github.com/vitejs/vite).

-This project began with the [Vue cli](https://cli.vuejs.org/) `vue create` command.

 ## Installation